andrewboyd79/campfire-cooking/README.md

 6. As a user I want to be able to search for recipes so I can quickly find the information I'm looking for

-7. As a business owner I want to be able to inform individuals about my products and services so that I can sell Montserrat

-8. As a business owner I want to be able to generate increased brand awareness so that my brand becomes synonymous with open fire cooking
+7. As a business owner I want to be able to generate increased brand awareness so that my brand becomes synonymous with open fire cooking

-9. As a site administrator I want to be able to maintain the user recipe ssection so I can maintain the quality of the recipes submitted
+8. As a site administrator I want to be able to maintain the user recipe section so I can maintain the quality of the recipes submitted

-10. As a site administrator I want to get information on which recipes and products are popular so I can create future content which appeals to the user

 ## User considerations